devops-infra/action-pull-request/README.md

 # GitHub Action for creating Pull Requests

-GitHub Action that will create a pull request from the current directory.
+GitHub Action that will create a pull request from the current branch.

 Useful in combination with my other action [ChristophShyper/action-commit-push](https://github.com/ChristophShyper/action-commit-push).

 Dockerized as [christophshyper/action-pull-request](https://hub.docker.com/repository/docker/christophshyper/action-pull-request).

-**Work in Progress.**

 ## Badge swag